Multimodal Language Models See Better When They Look Shallower

-\begin{itemize} \item \textbf{The penultimate Layer remains the optimal choice in deep space regardless of LLM size:} As shown in Fig.~\ref{fig:miniradar}, the penultimate layer consistently outperforms the final layer across LLMs of 1.4B, 2.7B, and 7B, reinforcing our findings.
+As shown in Tab.~\ref{tab:data-scale-compare}, our findings indicate that the key conclusions in Sec.~\ref{sec:layer-wise-analysis} remain valid across different training data scales.
+As data scales up, we uncover the following key insights: \paragraph{The penultimate layer remains the optimal choice in deep space regardless of LLM size} As shown in Fig.~\ref{fig:miniradar}, the penultimate layer consistently outperforms the final layer across LLMs of 1.4B, 2.7B, and 7B, reinforcing our findings.
 This indicates that CLIP-ViT’s final-layer visual degradation, driven by its training paradigm, cannot be offset by a stronger LLM.

-Furthermore, increasing LLM size does not yield significant improvements in POPE performance, indicating that hallucination bottlenecks in MLLMs stem primarily from the quality of the visual representation. \item \textbf{Aligning with the prior results regardless of LLM size:} As shown in Appendix~\ref{tab:mme-subtasks-2.7b-7b} and \ref{tab:seedbench-2.7-7b}, under the 2.7B model, the penultimate layer fails to achieve the best performance in half of the MME subtasks.
-For instance, Layer 18 performs better in Count, Position, and Existence tasks.
-Similarly, in SEEDBench, the penultimate layer underperforms in more than half of the subtasks, such as Spatial Relation and Instance Interaction.
-A similar trend is observed in the 7B model. \end{itemize}
+Furthermore, increasing LLM size does not yield significant improvements in POPE performance, indicating that hallucination bottlenecks in MLLMs stem primarily from the quality of the visual representation.
+In contrast, vision-centric tasks benefit more from scaling LLM size, indicating that even for tasks grounded in visual understanding, strong perception alone does not suffice, as robust reasoning capabilities remain essential.

+\paragraph{The more data and the larger the model, the more the deep layers benefit.} As both the training data scale and LLM size increase, a clear trend emerges in Fig.~\ref{fig:scale-line-chart}: the proportion of subtasks where the penultimate layer achieves the best performance consistently grows.

+Since the visual encoder remains frozen during training, this suggests that compared to the middle layers, fine-grained information is less explicitly preserved in the deep layers.
+In other words, fine-grained details in the middle layers are more readily utilized by the LLM, whereas those in the deep layers are harder to extract, requiring larger amounts of data to activate the LLM to effectively capture these fine-grained features.